 Sleeping mats are included on select tours – be sure to ask based on your chosen tour.
 All you need to bring is your own sleeping bag (only on camping tours), pillow, towel, clothing, cash and your passport.

-We have a range of camping and bedded tours, small group or larger group tours and younger or older group tours, to suit your travel needs and budget.
+We have a range of camping and accommodated (bedded) tours, small group or larger group tours and younger or older group tours, to suit your travel needs and budget.

 Most overland tours are limited participation tours whereby travellers assemble and disassemble their own tents and help out at mealtimes on a rotational basis.